adonisv79/adon-api/README.md

 * TypeScript - Our projects will be based only on TypeScript so make sure this is installed on your system.
 * Redis - used for handling rate limits and advisable for using in session management.
 * Rate Limitter, helm, etc - security mechanism as recommended from express (https://expressjs.com/en/advanced/best-practice-security.html)
+* Winston + Morgan - default logger mechanism
+* RC and DOTENV for configuration

 ## Installation
 install the following